TrikerLh/changing-legacy-training-csharp/dependency-breaking-techniques/non-deterministic-marketing-campaign/README.md

 The given `MarketingCampaign` controls the marketing actions which run on our online shop.
 During campaigns we e.g. offer discounts.

-* Bring `MarketingCampaign` under test.
-Make sure to cover all paths in the core logic.
+* Break the dependencies you need to bring `MarketingCampaign` under test.
+Write at least one test.
 * There is an existing `MarketingCampaignTest` with a first test case which might or might not work.

-(This is a copied document - do not edit!)